AgathePons/react_06_hooks_router_API_blog/README.md

 - the return values are identical for identical arguments
 - the function application has no **side effects**

+## Higher order component

+A higher order component (HOC) is a function that takes a component and returns a new component.
+See the [Higher-Order Component](https://fr.reactjs.org/docs/higher-order-components.html#gatsby-focus-wrapper) article in the React doc.

 ## Hooks

 - `useState()` : return the local state value and a function to update it